 The fact is, divorce cases vary greatly in complexity.
 Some are very simple, with little chance of any disagreement between the two parties.
 For example, if you and your spouse have already agreed on a settlement, all you’ll need is your signatures on a few documents.

 Or say that you’re happily married and you’ve already made a comprehensive pre-nuptial agreement.
-In that case, it’s highly unlikely that you’ll have anything to fight over and so you probably don’t need a lawyer.
+In that case, it’s highly unlikely that you’ll have anything to fight over and so you probably don’t need to choose a divorce attorney.

 That doesn’t mean that you shouldn’t use a lawyer for simple divorces.
 Many people get nervous during the divorce process and might need a professional to help them through it.
 And if you have children, it’s always a good idea to have a lawyer because it will help you to protect their interests.